liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 you can download it by clicking the *Download* icon to its right.
 You can download several fix packs at once by checking the checkbox to the left of each and then clicking the *Download* button above the Fix Packs table.
-Once a fix pack is finished downloading, an alert appears in the Alerts table.
+Once a fix pack download completes, an alert appears in the Alerts table.
 This alert tells you the download is finished and to restart your server.
 Restarting your server installs any downloaded fix packs.
 Note that you must start your server with the privileges required to write to the disk location where patches are stored and processed (the `patching-tool` folder).

 But what about using LCS to install fix packs across a cluster?
 Just follow the same procedure!
 LCS downloads and installs fix packs simultaneously across all